Patrick-ring-motive/web-streams-shim/README.md

 The library focuses on extending core browser APIs to meet the latest Web Stream and Fetch specifications.

-### 1. ReadableStream Async Iteration and Disposal
+### 1. ReadableStream Async Iteration

-The library adds **comprehensive support for modern JavaScript iteration and disposal patterns** to `ReadableStream` and its readers.
+The library adds **comprehensive support for modern JavaScript iteration patterns** to `ReadableStream` and its readers.

 | Target | Method/Property | Description |
 | :--- | :--- | :--- |